JayWood/jw-wpcli-random-posts/README.md

 **--site=\<site_id\>**
 IF this is set, and the site is multi-site enabled.
 A switch to blog occurs to this blog ID so posts are imported to this ID.

+## Changelog

+### 1.1
+* Added cleanup method to allow users to undo/remove posts, terms, and media that was added via this generator. _This is not backwards compatible, with earlier versions, sorry guys!_
+* Added taxonomy validation: Script will now validate if a taxonomy is even registered, and allow you to continue if you want.

+### 1.0
+Initial Release